-He pointed out to me first and foremost Mr. 8 Ball’s hygienic excellence.
+Here is our local insider peak at a tattoo studio, located in the Tourist Hot-Spot of Playa del Carmen: Mr. 8 Ball.
+We recently sat down with Mr. 8 Ball’s manager, Jason Fernandez, to find out a little more about the locally recommended ink-stop and take a look at exactly what Playa del Carmen has to offer in this regard.
+Jason, a Californian expat established in PDC, pointed out the hygienic excellence of its studio.
 Everything from the tattoo chairs, latex gloves to the needles are sterilised completely, employees are allowed no room for anything but the highest of hygiene standards when they work.
 All of them must have certified health-cards and comply with government regulations regarding tattooing, of which their store comes under heavy scrutiny every 2 months with government health checks.

+The tattoo artists next to Jason nodded in agreement.
+One of them is Paco, an artist tattooed from head to toe whose father was Cancun’s first tattoo artist 25 years ago.
+“I’ve had all my tattoos done here in Mexico, and I’ve never had an infection ever!”
+Paco stated with passion.
 Mr 8.
 Ball has been open for 2 years thus far already drummed up a reputation of being the best in Playa del Carmen, with three full-time artists and another two artists that are currently on world-tour, tattooing all over the globe and world-renowned for their artistic skill.

-At the age of 14 he bought his first tattoo gun and practiced primarily on his own legs to improve his skill.
-Since then you can find his artwork in places all around the world, I myself having previously spotted one of his more famous drawings in the window of a tattoo shop in Vancouver without having any knowledge of who the artist was.
+At the age of 14, Ricardo bought his first tattoo gun and practiced on his own legs to improve his skill.
+Since then you can find his artwork in places all around the World.
+I myself spotted once one of his most famous drawings in the window of a tattoo shop in Vancouver.
+At that time, I didn’t have any knowledge of Ricardo.

 So next time you vacationing in this gorgeous part of the Riviera Maya or have a home here and want find a reputable and trustworthy place to get your tattoo with satisfaction guaranteed; be sure to drop by Mr. 8 Ball and see for yourself.